BradFitz66/BradFitz66.github.io/content/blog/SlimeGame/index.md

 Next, I brought the model into Unity and started working on the character controller.
 I decided to use a statemachine, utilizing unity's built-in statemachine for the animation system, because I felt that with such a complex controller, breaking up the different things the player could do into discrete states, it would allow me to make it modular and less buggy.

-Here's some videos and gifs showcasing the various stages of development the controller went through
+Here's some videos and gifs showcasing the various stages of development the controller went through(I was unaable to get these to embed properly, instead they are hyperlinks.
+Please click them to view content.
+It will open in a new tab.)

 [The first video showing the controller.
 This was after I finished movement, jumping, and hovering (no stretching or 'blasting' yet)](https://youtu.be/zkATrNKlhRw)